 Teacher Appreciation Day falls on the Tuesday in the first full week of May.
 This year, it takes place on May 2.
 It is a day to honor the kind, hardworking, and patient individuals who create an everlasting impact on our lives.
 Given how we entrust teachers with the care and future of the children, every day should be teachers’ appreciation day.
-And yet, these incredible professionals do not always get the recognition they deserve.
+And yet, these incredible professionals do not always get the recognition and the pay they deserve.
 National Teacher Appreciation Day aims to change this narrative.

 History of National Teacher Appreciation Day